trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - `HEAD` - is almost identical to `GET`, except without the response body

-- `TRACE` - is used for diagnostic purposes.
-The response will contain in its body the exact content of the request message
+- `TRACE` - is used for used for diagnostic/debugging purposes which echo's back input back to the user

 - `OPTIONS` - is used to describe the communication options (HTTP methods) that are available for the target resource